 Often times, you will see barren rooms with no furniture or signs of life—watch out for them!
 There are scammers galore on Craigslist, and some of them are more sneaky than others.
 A general rule is that if it looks too good to be true, especially if they use stock photos or the apartment is empty, it probably is.
 In addition to pictures, watch out for lots of asterisks or caps-lock heavy posts.
 The details and photos should guide the way rather than someone having to point it out to you in large blocks of obnoxious text.

 Phew!
 I think you're ready to brave the Craigslist search now.
 If you follow all of these tips, you may just find exactly what you need in a week like I did.

-Within the first five minutes of meeting my new roommates, I knew they were perfect, and I'm counting down the days until the move in on July 1.
-There's no shortage of great people looking for roommates--this is New York, after all--you just have to find the right ones.
+Within the first five minutes of meeting my new roommates, I knew they were perfect, and was counting down the days until they moved in.
+There's no shortage of great people looking for roommates—this is New York, after all—but you just have to find the right ones.

 ***This post originally ran on June 26th, 2012 and was updated on June 22nd, 2016 with additional reporting from Virginia K. Smith.